allegro/allegro.tech/_posts/2018-03-28-From-Java-to-Kotlin-and-Back-Again.md

 “Yes!“

-“I see.
-So now I can call my logger like this &mdash; `MyClass.logger`, just like a static member in Java?”
+“Quite verbose syntax... but okay, now I can call my logger like this &mdash; `MyClass.logger`, just like a static member in Java?”

 “Um... yes, but it's not a static member!
 There are only objects here.
 Think of it as the anonymous inner class already instantiated as the singleton.
 And in fact this class isn't anonymous, it's named `Companion`, but you can ommit the name.
 See?
 That's simple.“

+I appreciate the concept of *object declaration* &mdash; singletons are useful.
+But removing static members from the language is impractical.
+In Java, we are using static loggers for years.
+It's classic.
+It's just a logger so we don't care about object-oriented purity.
+It works and it never did any harm.

 ## Funny facts about Kotlin